 The City of Napa purchases a wide variety of merchandise and services through a centralized purchasing system.
 Our goal is to assist you in your marketing efforts and promote partnerships with the City of Napa.
 In order to ensure an adequate amount of time to introduce your firm and/or product, we ask that you make an appointment before visiting the Purchasing Office.
-If the information here does not answer all your questions, please contact Purchasing Services Manager, Ann Mehta at
+If the information here does not answer all your questions, please contact the Finance Department at

 - Purchasing Services Division

 - 955 School Street.

 - Business Hours: